wolfberryllc/MetaIoT-Cloud/SECURITY.md

 ## Supported Versions

-We have a total of three phases for this project, each new phase builds upon the previous.
+We have a total of three phases for this project, each new phase builds upon the previous and each phase is a standalone product.

 | Version | Supported          | Backend  |
 | ------- | ------------------ |---------|